GMP Standard Operating Procedures (SOP)

 Contract Work

 cGMP and all aspects of this procedure must be adhered to to ensure the production of a quality product.
-Separate documentation is to be prepared for each presentation of each type of product, but repeat operations are referenced to the original documentation as long as there has been no change in the items listed.
-However, any changes to established contract work are to be handled in a similar manner to new contract work.
+Separate documentation is to be prepared for each presentation of each type of product.
+Still, repeat operations are referenced to the original documentation as long as there has been no change in the items listed.
+However, any changes to established contract work will be handled similarly to new contract work.

 Raw Material and Packaging Components Sourcing

-The aim of this SOP is to define a manufacturer and vendor, detail selection criteria and selection procedures, and provide details for the assessment of manufacturers and processes for approval of the manufacturers.
+This SOP aims to define a manufacturer and vendor, detail selection criteria and procedures, and provide details for assessing manufacturers and processes for their approval.

 Quality Investigation Process

-A batch record comment is a minor event, which is something that is expected to occur, is usually isolated to a single batch, the cause is known with certainty, no follow-up action is required, and is non-recurring within a short period of time.
+A batch record comment is a minor event, which is something that is expected to occur, is usually isolated to a single batch, the cause is known with certainty, no follow-up action is required, and is non-recurring within a short period.
 For example, line stoppages at certain times, etc

 Change Management System

-All departments requiring a planned permanent change to a GMP system are bound by the rules set out in this procedure.
+All departments requiring a change control management to a GMP system are bound by the rules set out in this procedure.
 This SOP applies to any change affecting product quality, regulatory filings, data integrity, or environmental health and safety.

 Cross-functional investigation